mdiez/pyCZDS/README.md

 }
 ```

-### Downloading a zonefile
+### Downloading a zone file
-The following command will download a specified zonefile to your computer:
+The following command will download a specified zone file:
 ```
-c.get_zonefile('https://czds-download-api.icann.org/czds/downloads/vision.zone', download_dir='zonefiles/')
+c.get_zonefile('https://czds-download-api.icann.org/czds/downloads/vision.zone', download_dir='zonefiles/', filename='vision_zonefile')
 ```
-The parameter `download_dir` is optional.
+Both parameters are optional.
+* `download_dir` sets the local directory where the file should be downloaded to.
 If it is not passed, the file will be downloaded to the working directory of your script.
+* `filename` sets the local filename of the downloaded file.
+If it is not passed, the filename will be set according to the value the API provides in the `Content-Disposition` header, e.g., `vision.tar.gz`.

 ## Troubleshooting